DFE-Digital/schools-experience/README.md

 ## Monitoring health and deployment version

-There is a `/healthcheck.txt` endpoint which will verify both Postgres and Redis connectivity.
+There is a JSON `/healthcheck` endpoint which will verify connectivity to each of the services dependencies to confirm whether the service is healthy.

-There is a `/deployment.txt` endpoint which will reflect the contents of `DEPLOYMENT_ID` back to allow checking when the deployed version has changed.

-This is protected by HTTPS Basic Auth, and is configured by the following 3 environment variables.
+The endpoint also includes the git commit SHA of the codebase deployed as well as a copy of the `DEPLOYMENT_ID` to allow checking when the deployed version has changed.
+This is retrieved from the following environment variable.

-`DEPLOYMENT_ID` - identifier for the current deployment `DEPLOYMENT_USERNAME` - username to protect the endpoint `DEPLOYMENT_PASSWORD` - password to protect the endpoint
+`DEPLOYMENT_ID` - identifier for the current deployment.

-There is also an `/healthchecks/api.txt` which is password protected using the above credentials and will perform a check against each of the configured API endpoints.

 ## Testing